azinedine456/PEMFC-Battery-HESS-FCEV-HIL-Simulation-Project/README.md

 # PEMFC–Battery HESS FCEV Emulator
-**Fuel Cell Electric Vehicle Emulation using Buck–Boost DC/DC Converters**
+This repository was created in the fulfillement of the course "Projet et Synthèse EPRM" at EiCNAM.

 ## Overview

 This project presents the modeling, control, simulation, and experimental validation of a **Proton Exchange Membrane Fuel Cell (PEMFC) emulator** integrated into a **Hybrid Energy Storage System (HESS)** for **Fuel Cell Electric Vehicles (FCEV)**.

-The objective is to reproduce, at reduced scale, the **electrical behavior of a real PEM fuel cell** without using an actual hydrogen system, while ensuring realistic interaction with a **DC bus whose voltage is imposed by a battery**.
-The emulator is intended for **research, teaching, and Hardware-in-the-Loop (HIL)** applications.
+The objective is to reproduce, at reduced scale, the **electrical behavior of a real PEM fuel cell** , while ensuring realistic interaction with a **DC bus whose voltage is imposed by a battery**.

 The complete system is developed under **MATLAB/Simulink (Simscape)** and designed with a strong focus on:
 - Control robustness